SR-Saunders-CS/dc-to-cloud-id-mapper/docs/guide.md

 > **Note:** This script only fetches options for fields that support them (select lists, multi-selects, radio buttons, checkboxes, cascading selects).
 All other field types are exported without making extra API calls.
 This keeps the script fast on large instances.

 > **Note:** On instances with a large number of custom fields, this script may still take a minute or two.
 This is normal.
-If it times out (240 second limit), contact your Adaptavist Customer Success Manager.
+However, it is expected to timeout after (240 second limit).
 ### Step 3b — Export system entities

 1. Still in **ScriptRunner → Script Console** on your Cloud instance